markusmoenig/RPU/Readme.md

 All vector based operations (length, dot, cross etc) are implemented in pure WebAssembly.
 Trigonometric functions are implemented in Rust and are called via the wasmer runtime.

+When working on shaders, RPU uses multiple threads to render the image.
+This is done by splitting the image into tiles and rendering each tile in parallel.

 # Currently implemented

 - [x] Basic types: int, ivec2, ivec3, ivec4, float, vec2, vec3, vec4